Peter A. A. Berle: Early life

-Berle was born on December 8, 1937 in New York City to Adolf Augustus Berle, Jr. (1895–1971) and Dr. Beatrice (née Bishop) Berle (1902–1993).
+Berle was born on December 8, 1937, in New York City to Adolf Augustus Berle Jr. (1895–1971) and Dr. Beatrice (née Bishop) Berle (1902–1993).
 His father was an important member of U.S. President Franklin Roosevelt's "Brain Trust" and served as Assistant Secretary of State and U.S. Ambassador to Brazil.
 His mother was a prominent physician and author.
 He had two sisters, Beatrice Van Cortlandt Berle and Alice Bishop Berle.

 His maternal grandparents were Cortlandt Field Bishop and the former Amy Bend.
 His great-grandfather was George Hoffman Bend, a member of the New York Stock Exchange who was prominent in New York Society.
 His paternal grandparents were Mary Augusta (née Wright) and Adolf Augustus Berle.

 Berle graduated from Harvard University and Harvard Law School.
 After his father's death in 1971, his mother married Dr. André Frédéric Cournand, a physician who was awarded the Nobel Prize for medicine in 1956.

 Career

 After graduating from Harvard, Berle joined the United States Air Force where he trained as a parachutist and intelligence officer.
 After being honorably discharged with the rank of first lieutenant, he returned to Cambridge for law school.
-After graduating from law school, he joined the prestigious law firm of Paul, Weiss, Rifkind and Garrison, where he was assigned to case litigating against Consolidated Edison.
+After graduating from law school, he joined the prestigious law firm of Paul, Weiss, Rifkind and Garrison, where he was assigned to a case litigating against Consolidated Edison.
 Con Ed planned on building a pump storage facility on a hillside overlooking the Hudson River but Berle and the firm won a precedent-setting victory that forced the company to fix any environmental damage.

-Short after in 1971, he founded Berle, Butzel & Kass, one of the first environmental law firms in the country.
+Soon after in 1971, he founded Berle, Butzel & Kass, one of the first environmental law firms in the country.
 His firm successfully litigated against Union Carbide for fouling underground water on Long Island.

 New York State Assembly

-In 1968, Berle was elected to the New York State Assembly serving three consecutive terms in the 178th, 179th and 180th New York State Legislatures from January 1, 1969 to December 31, 1974 on the Democrat / Liberal tickets.
+In 1968, Berle was elected to the New York State Assembly serving three consecutive terms in the 178th, 179th and 180th New York State Legislatures from January 1, 1969, to December 31, 1974, on the Democrat / Liberal tickets.
 His district, known as a Silk-Stocking District, extended from 60th Street to 125th Street.

 As a freshman legislator, he successfully sued then-Gov. Nelson Rockefeller over budgetary process issues.
 He played an important role in expanding Adirondack State Park by more than 9,000 acres in the park, including 11 of the highest peaks in the Adirondacks.
 He eventually became the ranking member of the Committee on Environmental Conservation.
 During his time in office, he wrote the book "Does the Citizen Stand a Chance?" advocating for the rights of underprivileged constituents, published in 1974.